h2non/hu/README.md

 # hu

 > Spoiler!
-Funny work in progress!
+Funny work still in progress!

 ## About

-**hu** is a tiny functional utility helper library which provides the most common and missing functions that are frecuently required in any JavaScript project or application
+**hu** is a tiny functional utility helper library which provides the most common and missing functions that are required in any JavaScript project

-As you probably already know about underscore, lodash or sugar.js hu only provides a reduced set of the most common helper functions, keeping it as a lightweight and tiny library easy to embed as part of your applications, library or framework
+Instead of Underscore, Lodash or Sugar.js, hu only provides a reduced set of the most common useful functions, keeping it as a lightweight and tiny library designed to be easy to embed as part of an application, library or framework

-It's pronuncied `hi-u`
+It's pronuncied `ji-u`

 ## Features